 - the witnesses.

 If an accuser or a witness is not credible or has a bias, we will uncover it.
-Or our investigation may turn up conditions – such as lighting or distance from the crime scene — that make eyewitness identification unreliable.
+Our investigation may also turn up conditions – such as lighting or distance from the crime scene – that make eyewitness identification unreliable.

-But private polygraph tests can be a useful tool for fighting a California sex crimes case.
+Polygraph tests, commonly known as “lie detectors,” are not usually admissible in a California criminal trial.
+However, private polygraph tests can be a useful tool for fighting a sex crimes case.

-Most California sex crimes cases do not go to trial.[1]
+Most California sex crimes cases do not go to trial.1

 In some cases, the accused pleads guilty in exchange for a more lenient sentence.